 When giving CPR to an infant victim, do the following:

-- Make sure the scene and area around the infant is safe.
+- Make sure the scene and area around the infant are safe.

 - Tap and shout to determine if the infant is unresponsive.

 - Yell for help.
-If a second person is available have them call 911 and get an AED.
+If a second person is available have them call 911/EMS and get an AED.

 - Check breathing.

-- If not responding and not breathing or only gasping, then give five sets of 30 compressions and two breaths.
+- If not responding and not breathing or only gasping, then give two minutes of 15 compressions and two breaths.

-- Call 911 if a second person has not already done so.
+- Call 911/EMS if a second person has not already done so.

 - Resume CPR and give compressions and breaths.

 CPR for children and infants is almost identical.
 An infant that does nothing when you tap or talk loudly is considered unresponsive and CPR needs to be given.